mateuszklimek/datametrics/README.md

 **How to support much larger of metrics?**

 From code perspective it should be easy to add new sources/metrics by either just updating `settings.py` or  adding new Celery tasks with different sources.
 If number of metrics we want to track is often changing, I think good idea would be to create relational database with those metrics and make it used by tasks so that deployment is not needed to add new metrics.
-Ideas on making it efficent later.
+Ideas, thouhts on how efficient it will be later.

 **What if you needed to sample them more frequently?**

 Celery can run more often than every minute and it's just part of settings to run more frequently.
-But of course there maybe some issues if we decide to run it every second etc, current limitation being using HTTP to get/send data.
+But of course there maybe some issues if we decide to run it every second etc, current limitation being using HTTPS to get/send data.
 So here it's possible we would need to switch to different methods to make it work properly. https://graphite.readthedocs.io/en/latest/feeding-carbon.html#using-amqp

 **Had many users accessing your dashboard to view metrics?**